 One of the easiest ways to become a professional public speaker is by speaking to groups within your current industry.
 In this article, we will show you a number of ways to get paid as a professional speaker without having to change careers.
 This article is a continuation of our previous article, How to Start a Public Speaking Career.
-Although this is just one of the three routes that we will cover in details, this route is one of the most common (and perhaps the most lucrative as well).
+Although this is just one of the three routes that we will cover in detail, this route is one of the most common (and perhaps the most lucrative as well).
 So, we will spend a little more time on this one.

 Become a Professional Public Speaker by Sharing the Knowledge that You have Acquired within Your Current Industry